Deputy Minister for Arts and Sport, and

 attended St Bernadette’s Catholic Secondary School and studied to GCSE

 level.
-After leaving school, she
+After leaving school, she attended

-Leadership and Management Diploma through study with the TUC.
+and Management Diploma through study with the TUC.

 1989, Dawn moved to south Wales where her two sons were born, educated, brought